 If cheques are not picked up after twenty (20) business days, they will be sent by mail to the address provided;

-Cheques must be deposited within six (6) months of their issue date;
+Cheques must be deposited within six (6) months of their issue date.

 Expired cheques will not be re-issued and cannot be resubmitted.